aspose-total/Aspose.Total-Products/total/en/python-net/conversion/word-to-odp/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+For a Python developer, the need to convert a WORD document to ODP format may arise due to various reasons.
+ODP is an open document format which is used for creating presentations.
+It is a widely used format and is supported by many applications.
+Therefore, it is important to be able to convert a WORD document to ODP format in order to make it compatible with other applications.

+<h2>How Aspose.Total helps for Word to ODP Conversion</h2>
-For a Python developer, who is trying to add a WORD to ODP conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert WORD file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a ODP format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from WORD to ODP.
+The conversion process is mainly in two steps.
+Firstly, Aspose.Words for Python via .NET API is used to convert WORD file to PDF.
+After that, Aspose.Slides for Python via .NET API is used to save the created PDF into Presentation as a ODP format.
+This API is easy to use and provides a simple and efficient way to convert WORD documents to ODP format.
+It also provides various features such as support for different versions of WORD documents, support for different languages, and support for various image formats.

 {{% /blocks/products/pf/feature-page-summary %}}